jthero3/OuterParallax-Continued/README.md

 * Drop `OuterParallax` into your `GameData`.
 * **Optional:** There's an optional Lifeless Tekto Patch included in the Bonus folder.

-# License:

-These configs were adpated from Lithobraker's Configs, which were released under the MIT license.

-These configs are released under the same MIT license.

 # Credits:

 [iLikeGothMommys](https://github.com/iLikeGothMommys) - For Scaled Space Fixes